lifebit-ai/jax-jupyter/README.md

 </summary>

 #### Step 1
-Find the repository of the publication with the accomodating Jupyter Notebook
+Go to [RainCloudPlots/RainCloudPlots](https://github.com/RainCloudPlots/RainCloudPlots) the repository of the publication with the accomodating Jupyter Notebook

 #### Step 2
 Go to our CloudOS Jupyter Notebook session and `git clone` the repository